-Example: If the trading platform allowed a gearing factor of 5, a deposit of 10.000 US$ could allow the purchase of investments worth 5.000 US$.
-If the underlying assets experienced a 10% increase in the value of the investment would then produce a profit of 500 US$, a return of 50% of the amount risked by the trader.
-Of course, the traders capital could be wiped out too!
+Example: If the trading platform allowed a gearing factor of 5, a deposit of 10.000 US$ could allow the placing of bets of 50.000 US$.
+If the underlying assets experienced a 10% increase in the value there would would be a ‘win’ of 5.000 US$, a return of 50% of the amount risked by the trader.
+Of course, the traders deposit capital could be wiped out too!

-In some tax systems, betting profits and losses are treated as not being part of the tax system, allegedly on the basis that more gamblers lose than they win, so the tax system wins out.
+In some tax systems, betting profits and losses are treated as not being part of the tax system, reputedly on the basis that more gamblers lose than win, so the tax system wins out.
 In fact, spread betting websites warn that 76% of retail traders lose money.

-- Individual spread betting wins are treated as general income and taxed at rates up to 48% (depending on which region of Spain), instead of the investment income maximum tax rate of 26% (23% to 31/12/2020).
+- Spread betting winings are treated as general income and taxed at rates up to 48% (depending on which region of Spain), instead of the investment income maximum tax rate of 26% (23% to 31/12/2020).

-- Individual spread betting losses are not allowed against other income, as would apply, for example, in the case of a loss from selling shares.
+- Spread betting losses are not allowed against other income, as would apply, for example, in the case of a loss from selling shares.

-- Spread betting wins and losses cannot be set against each other.
+- Spread betting losses cannot be offset against a spouse’s betting wins.

-This tax treatment makes spread betting a disaster for anyone who is a tax resident in Spain.
+This tax treatment makes spread betting a very bad bet for anyone who is a tax resident in Spain.

 There is an alternative to spread betting, CFD trading.
 A Contract For Difference is a financial contract that pays the difference in the settlement price of an investment between the open and closing trades.
 Although the way that CFDs work is similar to spread betting, the Spanish tax system treats CFD trading as normal investment, with the following tax treatment:

-- Losses can be set off other income in the annual income tax declaration
+- Losses can be set off against other income in the annual income tax declaration

 So, if you live in Spain always choose CFD trading over spread betting.